sjhangiani12/478FinalProject/README.md

 What should your audience learn from your resource?
 Please consider specific questions that your project can answer using the data you have identified (that are related to the overarching purpose)

 Our audience should learn about the direct impact of the use of marijuana on youth.
-Specifically, we want to be able to provide direct answers to questions posed regarding the impact of marijuana use in varying levels on the brain.
-Furthermore, we want to provide tangible ideas to help those who are using marijuana to become aware of the effects the drug has on their adolescent brains.
+Specifically, we want to be able to provide direct answers to questions posed regarding the impact of marijuana use on health.
+Furthermore, we want to provide tangible ideas to help those who are using marijuana to become aware of the effects the drug has on their bodies.

 ### Technical Description